-France announces $4.3 billion plan to support startups – TechCrunch
+France announces $4.3B plan to support startups – TechCrunch

 And yet, startups are always on the verge of bankruptcy.
 That’s why the French government is going one step further with a startup-focused support plan with additional measures.

 First, startups that were in the process of raising a new funding round will be able to raise a bridge round through Bpifrance’s PIA (Programme d’Investissements d’Avenir).
-Some VC firms might retract terms sheets, others might slow down their investment pace.
+Some VC firms might retract term sheets, others might slow down their investment pace.
 Bpifrance is putting $86.7 million (€80 million) on the table.
 Private investors will co-invest as much as $86.7 million (€80 million) as well.

 Second, the government is detailing liquidity support measures for startups.
 Just like other companies, they can borrow money as part of the $320 billion (€300 billion) liquidity scheme.
 For startups, they can borrow as much as two years of payroll for employees based in France or 25% of annual revenue — whichever is higher.
 This should represent $2.2 billion (€2 billion).